mkudija/mkudija.github.io/reading-notes/_md/2013-04-03-Mere Christianity.md

 # *Mere Christianity* by [[C. S. Lewis]]

+- I am trying here to prevent anyone saying the really foolish thing that people often say about Him: ‘I’m ready to accept Jesus as a great moral teacher, but I don’t accept His claim to be God.’
+That is the one thing we must not say.
+A man who was merely a man and said the sort of things Jesus said would not be a great moral teacher.
+He would either be a lunatic—on a level with the man who says he is a poached egg—or else he would be the Devil of Hell.
+You must make your choice. **Either this man was, and is, the Son of God; or else a madman or something worse.** You can shut Him up for a fool, you can spit at Him and kill Him as a demon; or you can fall at His feet and call Him Lord and God.
+But let us not come with any patronizing nonsense about His being a great human teacher.
+He has not left that open to us.
+He did not intend to. (~pg 52) ^399c78
 * 1) Everyone knows Natural Law and no one is able to fully follow it
 * 2) Piano Metaphor: keys = impulses; sheet music = moral code
 * "If you are thinking about becoming a Christian, I warn you, you are embarking on something which his going to take the whole of you, brains and all…one of the reasons why it needs no special education to be a Christian is that Christianity is an education itself" (78)